Restaurant quality Chilean Sea Bass pan seared to perfection made at home. This popular fish is a good choice for a great meal.

 Fish: 12 oz Chilean sea bass (two six-ounce filets) with the skin on.
 I recommend picking up the sea bass from your local fish market or fish wholesaler.
 However, you may be able to find it at your local grocery store depending on where you are located.

-For cooking: 2 tbsp of avocado oil.
+For cooking: Avocado oil.

 How to Make Pan Seared Chilean Sea Bass